graphcore/examples/applications/tensorflow/autoencoder/README.md

 	Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
     Make sure to source the `enable.sh` scripts for Poplar.

-2)	Download the data.
-Execute the following command:
+2)	Run the training program on random data:
 ```
-sh get_data.sh
+python3 autoencoder_main.py
 ```

-3)	Run the training program.
-Use the --training-data-file and --validation-data-file options to specify a path to the data.
-For example:
+NOTE: If you have downloaded the dataset, you can use the --training-data-file and --validation-data-file options to specify a path to the data:
 ```
 python3 autoencoder_main.py --training-data-file netflix_data/3m_train.txt --validation-data-file netflix_data/3m_valid.txt --size 128
 ```

 ## Examples of running the model

-The autoencoder can be run with standard TensorFlow and Poplar on 1xIPU or 2xIPU on a C2 card.
+The autoencoder can be run with standard TensorFlow and Poplar on 1xIPU or 2xIPU.
 Different batch sizes and either mixed precision (fp16.32) or half precision (fp16.16) can be used to test the IPU.
 The original paper suggests using different network layer sizes for different datasets, as described below.

 The following options are available: